-KAMAHL SANTAMARIA is a Principal Presenter at Al Jazeera English and a journalist with 19 years experience in television news across New Zealand, Australia, the Asia-Pacific and the Middle East.
+KAMAHL SANTAMARIA is a Principal Presenter at Al Jazeera English and a journalist with 19 years experience across New Zealand, Australia, the Asia-Pacific and the Middle East.

-Kamahl came to Doha, Qatar in November 2005 - a year ahead of the Al Jazeera English launch date - and in the 12 years since has presented news bulletins, the Newshour, and panel discussion show Inside Story.
+Kamahl came to Doha, Qatar in November 2005 - a year before Al Jazeera English launched - and in the 12 years since has presented news bulletins, the Newshour, and the panel discussion show Inside Story.

 He also spent seven years as host of the weekly business and economics show Counting the Cost.

 Kamahl now hosts newsgrid - Al Jazeera's interactive newshour - which airs live daily at 1500GMT and streams online through YouTube and Facebook Live.